magiteacher/magiteacher-context-guide/README.md

 **Context used:** *"The four seasons, weather changes across the year, and how day length varies between seasons"*

-A specific content-focused context for a broad KS1 topic.
-The lesson plan covers exactly the right scope for Year 1 — no more, no less.
+The context anchors a broad KS1 topic to specific content — the lesson uses a sensory mystery bag, a globe and torch to explain day length, a Season Circle sorting activity, and a Weather Diary writing task.
+Clear scope, no drift.

 👉 [View resource](https://magiteacher.com/resources/year-1-science-seasons-5-minute-lesson-plan)